Comparative Metaphysics

 What is the difference between Bazi and Western astrology?+

-Bazi uses Five Elements and Yin-Yang to map destiny through exact year, month, day, and hour of birth.
+Bazi uses Five Elements and Yin-Yang to interpret the year, month, day, and hour of birth.
 Western astrology uses 12 zodiac signs based on the sun's position.
 Bazi is element-based; Western astrology is archetype-based and planet-driven.

 Which is more accurate, Bazi or astrology?+